relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

   - `kms-service/agent.md`
   - `data-service/agent.md`
   - `ui/agent.md`
+- Observability:
+  - Structured JSON logs (no secrets) with correlation IDs (`X-Correlation-ID` propagated from data-service to KMS).
+  - Recent events exposed via `/ _debug/logs` (dev only) using in-memory buffers.
+  - Audit persisted in Postgres (`audit_logs` table) in each service DB.

 The main objective is to demonstrate a clean envelope encryption implementation with a realistic microservice separation suitable for a